Prospective Graduate Students

 - One semester of college physics

 Should a student matriculate at Michigan State University without this undergraduate preparation, it will be necessary to correct shortcomings while here.
 Be advised that courses taken to correct shortcomings might be at the undergraduate level and not earn graduate credit.
 Every effort should be made to be completely prepared prior to matriculation.

-Below are the steps you should follow to prepare for your application to graduate program in Integrative Biology.
+Below are the steps you should follow to prepare for your application to the Graduate Program in Integrative Biology.

 Take the GRE exam; only the General Test is required.

 Consider the options for interdisciplinary programs, and consult with your prospective advisor about whether you should apply to one of these programs as well as to Integrative Biology.

 Line up strong letters of support and prepare strong essays.

 Consider making a visit to campus to meet with your prospective advisor and other members of the department before applying.